 3. Instruct you what to do with the Affidavit after it is complete.

-Our flat fee for the above services is $400.
 To hire us to prepare a small estate Probate Affidavit for Collection of Personal Property, call Arizona probate attorney Abigail Neal at (480) 699-7992 to get started.

 Learn more about Arizona probate law.